rola93/altBotUY/README.md

  * **USE CASE**: Add tesseract for OCR when alt_image is not provided, and reply with it instead of fixed message.
  * **USE CASE**: Add image captioning when alt_image is not provided, and reply with it instead of fixed message.
  * **USE CASE**: Auto generate monthly report with top 5 alt_text users

+Feel free to tackle any of those or even add new ones!

 # Requirements